Have you been so excited seeing someone play drums that you thought in your heart, “man, I wish I could do that too?”

 Step 2: Learn Drum Rhythm

 This is sometimes the most frustrating step for many beginners.
-The things are, you don’t need to have the best equipment to start practicing rhythm.
+The things are, you don’t need to have the best equipment to start practising rhythm.

 You may not get it right the first time, but with practice, you will get there.
 So that you don’t get frustrated easily, learn some sense of rhythm before investing heavily in a drum set.

 4/4 time signature is the most uncomplicated rhythm in music.
 This means there are four beats in a measure, and you can tap out four equal beats using your hand.